speedment/speedment-doc/pages/crud.md

 | Update         | `update(entity)`       | `updater()`                | Updates an existing row in the database from the given entity based on primary key(s)|
 | Delete         | `remove(entity)`       | `remover()`                | Removes the row in the database that has the same primary key(s) as the given entity |

-As we will see, the functional references are often useful when composing streams that will update the underlying database.
+As you will see, the functional references are often useful when composing streams that will update the underlying database.

 ## Create with Persist
 The `persist()` and `persister()` methods persist a provided entity to the underlying database and return a potentially updated entity.
 If the persistence fails for any reason, an unchecked `SpeedmentException` is thrown.